2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Skill Summary

-In this section you learned:
+In this section, you learned:

 - Creating and funding an account on LunaNode
 - Using the BTCPay Server Launcher to create your own server